Thinking Outside the Box (or the Tree, in This Case . . .)

 “At Thinking Tree Spirits, our rebel yell is: ‘We endeavor to bring people together — let’s use spirits as a conduit to create the world we want to live in!’” says Jensen.
 Never did they imagine how much their ethos would lead to what came next.
 When the pandemic first hit in early 2020, Jensen and her team saw an opportunity to take action.
 “We had the alcohol, the equipment and supplies to make hand sanitizer,” she says.
 “In February and March, we were giving it away to everyone, but the demand grew so fast we realized we had to start full-scale manufacturing.”
 Jensen promptly reached out to Rep. Peter DeFazio and Sen. Ron Wyden for help cutting red tape with the FDA and federal Alcohol and Tobacco Tax and Trade Bureau by allowing craft distilleries to make hand sanitizer for their communities across the nation.
 She also rallied partners around the state, from legislators and agencies to distilleries across Oregon, to legalize distribution of hand sanitizer, supplying more than 100,000 gallons for first responders and the Oregon Health Authority.
 Ultimately, the shift in distribution helped Thinking Tree Spirits survive the business shutdown during the pandemic.

-Jensen is proud to be a trailblazer for women-led businesses and an advocate for legislative change to support smart business for craft beverages and agriculture.
+Jensen is proud to be a trailblazer for women-led businesses (here are few top designed websites that can be used to design good business profile) and an advocate for legislative change to support smart business for craft beverages and agriculture.
 Her core values of community, sustainability, and collaboration are visible in the newest Thinking Tree partnerships with Glory Bee Foods — creating the Bee’s Knees classic cocktail with partial proceeds benefiting the Save-the-Bee initiative — and with electric automaker Arcimoto for the upcoming Big Adventure Barrel-Aged Gin.

 The RISE program for woman-owned small businesses offers business marketing assistance or technology services from Comcast Business.
 Applications are available at www.comcastrise.com.
 Caitlin Vargas is the Startup Community Director at Onward Eugene, helping entrepreneurs fulfill their dreams of launching their own business.
 Connect with her about startups, mentorship, or economic development on LinkedIn/in/caitlinvargas.